-Virtual reality, augmented reality, and an LMS can all help you transform learning and development
+Virtual reality, augmented reality, and the right LMS can all help you transform learning and development

 By 2025, millennials are expected to make up 75% of the total workforce.
 As digital natives, they rely on technology not only to communicate with others, but also to learn new skills and educate themselves.
 For organisations where the workforce is made up of younger employees – at present or in the future – L&D teams have to think about what this means for the way their employees learn and develop.